Gyan-Aditya/Blog/README.md

 ## 🛠️ Technologies Used

-This project is structured using a standard full-stack architecture, often referred to as the **MERN Stack** (MongoDB, Express, React, Node.js).
+This project is structured using a standard full-stack architecture, often referred to as the MongoDB, Express, EJS, Node.js.

 ### Backend (API Server)
 * **Node.js:** JavaScript runtime environment.